-You now the drill by now check here, here, here and here for the reviews of the previous four NSP albums if you haven’t already read them.
-Ninja Sex Party are an american band and comedy duo made up of Jewish love guru Leigh Daniel Avidan (In the persona of his alter ego ‘Danny Y Sexbang’) and noted theoretical physicist Brian Wecht (In the persona of his alter ego Ninja Brian) who’s made significant contributions to the scientific community but is now making significant contributions to music along with Danny.
+So if you’ve read my previous Ninja Sex Party reviews then you already know the drill but if not then you can check out my reviews of the previous four albums here, here, here and here.
+Also make sure and check out my review of their latest release here.
+While you’re at it check out my reviews of the two Starbomb albums as well, which you can do by clicking here and here.
+Okay now that I’ve successfully cross-linked the entire NSP Discography to date let me tell you about the band themselves, Ninja Sex Party are an american band and comedy duo made up of Jewish love guru Leigh Daniel Avidan (In the persona of his alter ego ‘Danny Y Sexbang’) and noted theoretical physicist Brian Wecht (In the persona of his alter ego Ninja Brian) who’s made significant contributions to the scientific community but is now making significant contributions to music along with Danny.
 Joining them for this album are the band ‘Tupper Ware Remix Party’ who like with the previous album with be doing music for Danny and Brian.
-Like the previous album this breaks away from the established NSP style and deals with more serious songs, it’s also a cover album where they deal with classic songs from the 1970’s and 80’s but anyways without further adieu on with the review on Ninja Sex Party’s fifth album ‘Under the Covers Volume II’ so enjoy.
+Like the previous album this breaks away from the established NSP style and deals with more serious songs, it’s also a cover album where they deal with classic songs from the 1970’s and 80’s but anyways without further ado on with the review on Ninja Sex Party’s fifth album ‘Under the Covers Volume II’ so enjoy.

 ‘Limelight’ is a cover of a song by the same name by the band Rush and you can hear the original here.
 As a huge fan of Steel Panther I was excited for this song because alongside TWRP, the guitarist Satchel (Russ Parrish) from Steel Panther is also featured as on this track.
 Also knowing that Danny loves Rush, like myself I might add, and them having to Rush covers on the previous track I wasn’t at all surprised about seeing one on this album.
 And they picked Limelight, one of my favourites as well.
 I was really excited to see what NSP did with the intro for this song, which I loved in the original, simple and yet it still sends shivers down my spine.
 They kept it, and it’s as perfect coming from them as Rush.
 I liked this cover a lot, Danny’s voice again works really well compared to the original and I don’t have any complaints but it wasn’t quite as good as the previous two tracks.